The Gaiety of the 1890s

 The Young family enjoyed Oak Bank and the Undermount neighbourhood.
 The rooms became home to many memories; dinners and conversations, guests on Fridays, and all of the small details which make life so interesting.

-Each year, as spring gave way to summer, the Young family “seasoned” at their Summer Residence on Vernon Island, on Milford Bay, near Beaumaris.
+Each year, as spring gave way to summer, the Young family “seasoned” at their Summer Residence on Vernon Island, near Milford Bay and Beaumaris.
 They would stay until late September and return when the hint of autumn filled the air.
 Other Hamilton families, including the Greening and Frost families, also summered in the area.

 Across the street from Oak Bank, Henry Frost commissioned Charles Mills and George Hutton, Architects, to draw plans for a new home, 1 Markland.
 Currently, Mr. and Mrs. Frost resided at 378 Hess Street South.